 Special applications weapons machine pistols

 A pistol that can fire bursts was something of a dream weapon.
-Most gunfights fought with handguns take place at very close range, are decided quickly, occur in poor visibility, and see the vast majority of the shots missing.
+Most engagements fought with handguns take place at very close range, are decided quickly, occur in poor visibility, and see the vast majority of the shots missing.

 Handgun experts soon designed techniques such as double-taps or 2+1 shooting, where the idea is to quickly pump several bullets into the opponent.
 Clearly a pistol that fired like a machinegun would be even better.

 It never quite materialised, due to problems with recoil control and other engineering issues.
 Past the first two bullets in a burst, the target for most such weapons would become the ceiling.

-Some shooters developed techniques with it – these weapons were one of the very few cases where firing gangsta-style actually caused fewer issues than it solved – but such weapons remained very hard to control.
+But these guns remained real hard to control.
 They were thus often used with a removable stock – see below.

-DCH Burst-Capable Pistol [BODY 03, Projectile weapons: 04, Ammo: 20, Bonus : May use a burst mode increasing EV to 05 – each burst costing three Ammo (5pts), Recommended STR: 02 (03 with bursts), R#03]
+DCH Burst-Capable Pistol [BODY 03, Projectile weapons: 04, Ammo: 20, Bonus : May use a burst mode increasing EV to 05 – each burst costing three Ammo (5pts), Recommended STR: 02 (03 with bursts), R#03].

-M&M Burst-Capable Pistol [Ranged Multiattack Ballistic Damage 3]
+M&M Burst-Capable Pistol [Ranged Multiattack Ballistic Damage 3].

 Extended Burst-Capable Pistol